 Tiki absolutely needs a home with a secure fenced yard, ideally with a privacy fence as she has no problem scaling a 4' fence if she sees a critter she wants to get.
 We do not recommend she be homed with free-range chickens or other small animals.

 Tiki is fully housebroken and crate trained, heartworm negative, spayed, up-to-date on vaccines and prevention, and microchipped.
-She is learning to like car rides.
-She has been in a foster home for 6.5 months and has adjusted wonderfully to her new and improved life.
+She does well in the car.
+She has been in a foster home for 7 months and has adjusted wonderfully to her new and improved life.
 She is ready to join her forever home!